thasso/pyjip/docs/source/tools_and_pipelines.rst

 ************
 A script or tool definition can specify a ``init`` block in order to create more options that are registered with the tool.
 Please note that the init blocks are evaluated once, just after the tool is created.
-That means that option values are not yet set and you can not implement any logical decisions based on the option values.
+That means that the option values are not yet set and you can not implement any logical decisions based on the option values.
 You can, however, use the init block to add more options to a tool.
 For example::